Kilimanjaro Backpack – Guide To The Bag You Need On Mt Kilimanjaro

 Depending on what time of the year you are hiking, there is a possibility that you will encounter rain on the mountain.
 You want to avoid getting your daypack wet.
 A good rain cover is a worthy piece of kit to have as a precaution.

-If you are going with the Osprey Talon Backpack we would also get the Osprey Hi-Visibility Raincover, which retails for the standard backpack rain cover price and is super reliable.
+If you are going with the Osprey Talon Backpack I would also get the Osprey Hi-Visibility Raincover, which retails for the standard backpack rain cover price and is super reliable.
 NB: select the right size cover (i.e. 19-30 litres).

 Hydration Bladder